CoachAntonic/Decay-Chain-Uranium238/README.md

 ## Descriptions

-This project simulate the decay chain of the Uranium 238 using
+This project simulates the complete decay chain of Uranium-238 using the Bateman equations, solved numerically with SciPy's odeint.
-Numpy, Matplotlib and Scipy.
+The simulation tracks the evolution of all 15 isotopes from U-238 to the stable Pb-206.

 ## Versions

-There is 2 versions of this project :
+There are 2 versions of this project :
 - With no particular scale
 - With a log scale on x and y